Volkswagen Group Japan

 It is also the mission of the “People’s Car” to make advanced technology and quality, known from a handful of high-end models, accessible through a wide model lineup.

-At Volkswagen people are always in the center of our thoughts in order to be able to provide cars that become a partner the people’s lifestyle.
+At Volkswagen people are always in the center of our thoughts in order to be able to provide cars that become a partner for the people’s lifestyle.

 VOLKSWAGEN Group Japan KK（VGJ）

 5-10, Akemi-cho, Toyohashi-shi, Aichi 441-8550, Japan

 4-7-35, Kita-Shinagawa, Shinagawa-ku, Tokyo 140-0001, Japan